World of Warcraft: The War Within: Visions of Azeroth

 As numerous individuals across Azeroth experience strange visions known as the Radiant Song, Thrall, Lady Jaina Proudmoore and the former High King of the Alliance Anduin Wrynn seek out the diamond-bodied Magni Bronzebeard who had previously been able to communicate with the Azeroth's Worldsoul (Note: During the events of the Battle for Azeroth expansion) that had now been silent for several years.
-After Magni is injured attempting to commune with Azeroth, they relocate to the floating city of Dalaran, home of the Kirin Tor mages, along with Magni's daughter Moira Thaurissan and her son Dagran Thaurissan II.
-After consulting Archmage Khadgar and Alleria Windrunner on how to proceed, Magni awakens and explains that Azeroth warned him of dark forces on the subterranean continent of Khaz Algar, so Dalaran is teleported above it to investigate the undiscovered land.
-Alleria, who had been hunting the mysterious Void entity known as Xal'atath, (Note: During the events of the Dragonflight expansion.) discovers that her target had managed to infiltrate Dalaran and launches a full-scale assault on the city with an army of nerubians, an ancient race of humanoid spiders previously thought to be near extinct, (Note: During the events of the Wrath of the Lich King expansion.) who begin kidnapping civilians.
+After Magni is injured attempting to commune with Azeroth, they relocate to the floating city of Dalaran, home of the Kirin Tor mages, along with Magni's daughter, Moira Thaurissan, and her son, Dagran Thaurissan II.
+They consult Archmage Khadgar and Alleria Windrunner on how to proceed, and Magni awakens to explain that Azeroth warned him of dark forces on the subterranean continent of Khaz Algar, so Dalaran is teleported above it to investigate the undiscovered land.
+Alleria, who had been hunting the mysterious Void entity known as Xal'atath, (Note: During the events of the Dragonflight expansion.) discovers that her target had managed to infiltrate Dalaran and launches a full-scale assault on the city with an army of nerubians, an ancient race of intelligent spiders previously thought to be near extinct, (Note: During the events of the Wrath of the Lich King expansion.) who begin kidnapping civilians.
 After Alleria and Anduin evacuate Dalaran's remaining citizens, Khadgar confronts Xal'atath and witnesses her absorbing the arcane energies of Dalaran into the Dark Heart relic before she obliterates the city, seemingly killing the archmage along with it.